JJHick95/neural_networks_p1-chi-sea-dsc/README.md

 ![png](index_files/index_23_0.png)

 Small changes in the weights will result in small changes in the output.
-We will be able to gauge the direction and magnitude of this change via partial derivatives calculated during back propegation, which we will cover below.
+We will be able to gauge the direction and magnitude of this change via partial derivatives calculated during back propagation, which we will cover below.
 This will allow for our neural networks.

 <a id="fprop"></a>

 [TOC](#toc)

-# Forward Propogation
+# Forward Propagation

-Before we get to back propogation, we have to first understand forward propogation.
+Before we get to back propogation, we have to first understand forward propagation.

 Foward propogation is the process by which the input signal of our data passes through the neurons stacked in the successive layers of our network.
 The end result of which is a prediction in the units of the sample space of potential outcomes, which will be used to guage the accuracy of the model and update the parameters during back propogation.